Search

 FATIGUE and VASCULITIS

-Fatigue: 13% of patients with GPA reported no fatigue in the past 6 months.
-This is similar to the 11% reported in the VPPRN community.
+Fatigue: At the January 2024 check-in, 15% of patients with GPA reported no fatigue, on average.
+This is similar to the 12% reported in the VPPRN community.

 Patients with GPA